morningman/doris-website/versioned_docs/version-4.x/lakehouse/catalogs/hudi-catalog.md

 ### Supported Hudi Versions

-The current dependent Hudi version is 0.15.
+Before Doris 3.1.0, the dependent Hudi version is 0.15.
+After 3.1.0, the dependent Hudi version is 1.0.2.

 It is recommended to access Hudi data version 0.14 and above.

 ### Supported Query Types